YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The crown is often unfairly judged.
 Bathroom lighting, wet hair, a short haircut, high scalp contrast, and the natural whorl can make it look empty even when there is still meaningful hair.
 I try not to operate on an illusion created by light and angle.

 If the front is strong and the crown is the only weak area, then crown treatment can make sense.
-But if the front is unstable, the hairline is receding, and donor supply is limited, the plan should become more conservative.
+But if the front is unstable, the hairline is receding, and donor supply is limited, the plan needs to become more conservative.
 The front may not bother you today, but it may become the larger problem later.

 Age matters here.
 A younger patient with crown thinning may still have a pattern that is not fully declared.
 If the crown is transplanted too aggressively before the future front is understood, the patient may lose strategic flexibility.